In a Nutshell

 Homeowner Debt

-Due to the difference in mortgage prices and income, most homeowners need to catch up on their average monthly mortgage payments.
+Due to the difference in mortgage prices and income, most homeowners in Maine need to catch up on their average monthly mortgage payments.
 This financial situation is tougher in Portland, where the average home values have soared to $520,352 in the past year, resulting in high interest rates for new homeowners.

 TurboDebt's Maine debt relief program is here to help ensure that you overcome any foreclosure risks.